*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 An investor will need to have in their account an investment amount of $1,000 or more.
 They also need to have selected at least one of the advanced plans.
 With this offering, an investor is able to invest up to 25% of their entire account balance in the Fundrise platform itself.

-The company has historically returned dividends of 10% each year.
+The company has historically returned dividends of 9.4% each year.
 The dividends are distributed to investors quarterly.
-However, they have stated this will likely not be the case going forward.
+The company has stated that they will continue to target returns of 8-9% indefinitely.

 When you invest with Streitwise, your principal investment gets locked up for a period of up to one year.
 It is after the lockout period when you can redeem shares every three months.
 But be cautious as the minimum investment is 5 years, and you can be subject to early redemption fees if you withdraw funds before that.

-The current Streitwise REIT holds two commercial properties.
+The current Streitwise REIT holds 15 commercial properties.
 The dividends are usually paid quarterly and are net of fees.

 If you want to invest in commercial real estate through Streitwise, you will need to open an account.

 They will ask you to provide personal information, including email address, full name, street address, the dollar amount you’d like to invest etc. The platform will also need you to indicate whether you are considered an accredited investor or not.
 As a result, you will have to confirm your income as well as your net worth.
 After you provide this information, you fill out an ACH Authorization Form so that you link your bank account.
 This is how you will fund your investment.

 Once you create your account and link your bank, you are ready to invest!